Removing Black Box Dye Safely: A Staged Colour Correction

 Correction work is always staged.

-- Reassess hair condition
+- reassess hair condition

-- Repeat strand testing
+- repeat strand testing

-- Further controlled lightening
+- determine suitability for further controlled lightening

-Prescribed Homecare (Critical Step)
+Prescribed Homecare

-To support the hair between sessions:
+To support the hair between sessions, the client was advised to use:

 - Fortify Shampoo